Dead Lifting… Who Knew

 FacebookTwitterPinterestLinkedIn

 Dead lifts work a lot of muscles and can be incorporated into almost any workout, but I do them on back day.
-In fact, them and pull ups make up about 80% of my back exercises.
-One reason is they do not work out the biceps and I do back and biceps on the same day.
+In fact, these and pull ups make up about 80% of my back exercises.
+One reason is they do not work out the biceps, and I do back and biceps on the same day.
 The other reason is they are awesome!

 With just a little bit of coordination and small tweaks, I started off at 225 and got up to 405 within six weeks.
 I felt like a champion stud walking out knowing I just did reps with that much iron.
 Not only that, I started to notice faster gains in other exercises too.
 My benching felt stronger and gains were made there too.